 While we love this effect in grilling our meats, it’s not good for dehydrating food because it can lead to mold formation in stored foods.

-**Sometimes incompletely dried foods can mimic case hardening in that neither has allowed the produce to fully release its inside moisture.
-However, incomplete drying can be something like a banana chip that is still leathery instead of firm, grapes that are still tacky but feel firm, as opposed to truly dried and hard outsides.
+Note: Sometimes incompletely dried foods can mimic case hardening in that neither has allowed the produce to release its inside moisture fully.
+However, incomplete drying is just that – regular foods that have not been given sufficient time to fully dry.
+They just need more time.

-It can also be from fruit pieces being cut too large and the outer surface dries long before the inside has a chance to release its moisture.
+- It can also be from fruit pieces being cut too large, and the outer surface dries long before the inside can release moisture.